fditraglia/econ722/demo.md

         "height_handspan"

 Then do `devtools::document()` and then clean and re-build the package.
 You can also set your build options so RStudio uses `roxygen` automatically.
 Click `More` in the `Build` menu.
 15. Now let's share our package on github.
 Click on the `git` tab and then commit the changes.
 Ordinarily we'd make many commits, each of which is a small change but this is just a simple example.
 Now we need to get this on github.
+You'll need a github account.
+Sign up: it's free.
+Click `Create New Repository` and then give it the same name as our local package: `test_pkg`.
+Don't initialize with a README.
+Then follow the instructions under `push an existing repository from the command line.` You can access the git command line in R under Git > More > Shell.
+16. Now let's check to see that the package is on github.
+Since this is a public repository, you can easily install it on your own computer by using the following command `devtools::install_github("fditraglia/testpkg")`

+## Part II Building Packages with Rcpp/RcppArmadillo

+## Part III A Very Brief Overview of Parallel Computing